-This separate non-financial consolidated report pursuant to Section 315b (3) of the German Commercial Code (HGB) serves to fulfil the legal requirements with respect to the CSR Directive Implementation Act.
-The contents have been prepared in accordance with Section 315c in conjunction with 289c to 289e of the German Commercial Code (HGB).
+This separate non-financial consolidated report pursuant to Section 315b (3) of the German Commercial Code (HGB) serves to fulfil the legal requirements.
+The contents have been prepared in accordance with Section 315c in conjunction with Sections 289c to 289e of the German Commercial Code (HGB).

-In accordance with Section 289c (3) of the German Commercial Code (HGB), we have based this report on the current materiality analysis, which shows the interests of our stakeholders (see below).
+In accordance with Section 289c (3) of the German Commercial Code (HGB), the contents of this report are based on the current materiality analysis, which shows the interests of our stakeholders (see below).

-National and international frameworks cover a large number of aspects that must be reported on but are not compatible with RATIONAL AG's corporate structure and data collection processes.
+Both national and international frameworks cover a large number of aspects that must be reported on, but are not compatible with RATIONAL AG's corporate structure and data collection processes.
 We therefore see no existing framework as appropriate at this time.

-The reporting period corresponds to the fiscal year from 1 January to 31 December 2021.
+The reporting period corresponds to the fiscal year from 1 January to 31 December 2022.